Torm0r/git-remote-pqcrypt/README.md

 This includes local filesystem and Git-backed storage support.

-To enable SFTP support on Unix-like systems:
+To build with SFTP support on Unix-like systems:

 ```bash
 cargo build --release --features sftp
 ```

-The `sftp` feature is currently not supported on Windows.
-Install the binary to your PATH:
+Install the binary to your `PATH`:

 ```bash
 sudo cp target/release/git-remote-pqcrypt /usr/local/bin/
 ```

-Name must remain the same since Git finds remote helpers by name `git-remote-[name]`.
+The binary name must remain `git-remote-pqcrypt`, because Git finds remote helpers by looking for `git-remote-[name]`.

-Then check if it is working:
+Check that it works:

 ```bash
 git-remote-pqcrypt --help
 ```